amar-ox/AskBatfish/README.md

-# AskBatfish: Chat-based Network Verification and Analysis
+# AskBatfish: Chat-based Network Management and Verification

 AskBatfish allows you to interact with [Batfish](https://github.com/batfish/batfish) through natural language Q&A using Large Language Models (LLMs).
 It provides a Chatbot UI built with Chainlit and integrates LLMs via LangChain, with persistence handled by Neo4j.